US Aggression vs. Germany is the Real Driving Force in the Russian-Ukrainian Quagmire

 Weakening Germany, strengthening the U.S.

 The present state of the U.S. economy does not suggest that it can function without the financial and material support from external sources.
-The quantitive easing policy, which the Fed has resorted to regularly in recent years, as well as the uncontrolled issue of cash during the 2020 and 2021 Covid lockdowns, have led to a sharp increase in the external debt and an increase in the dollar supply.
+The quantitive easing policy, which the Fed has resorted to regularly in recent years, as well as the uncontrolled issue of cash during the 2020 and 2021 Covid lockdowns, have led to a sharp increase in the external debt and an increase in the dollar supply [you don’t still wonder™—like mainstream experts™ and pundits™ alike—about whence the recent bout of inflation came from, eh?].

 The continuing deterioration of the economic situation is highly likely to lead to a loss in the position of the Democratic Party in Congress and the Senate in the forthcoming elections to be held in November 2022.
 The impeachment of the President cannot be ruled out under these circumstances, which must be avoided at all costs.

 There in an urgent need for resources to flow into the national economy, especially the banking system.
-Only European countries bound by EU and NATO commitments will be able to provide them without significant military and political costs for us.
+Only European countries bound by EU and NATO commitments will be able to provide them without significant military and political costs for us [ever thought about what these EU/NATO arrangements are?
+It’s a bunch of imperial tribute-collection schemes].

 The major obstacle to it is growing independence of Germany.
 Although it still is a country with limited sovereignty, for decades it has been consistently moving toward lifting these limitations and becoming a fully independent state.
 This movement is slow and cautious, but steady.
 Extrapolation shows that the ultimate goal can be reached only in several decades.
-However, if social and economic problems in the United States escalate, the pace could accelerate significantly.
+However, if social and economic problems in the United States escalate, the pace could accelerate significantly [in case you’re wondering if the recent suggestion (to make NATO’s supreme commander in Europe a German) in Transatlantic circles is sane or insane (it’s both), this is to keep Germany in—effectively, the first trench—line]

 An additional factor contributing to Germany’s economic independence is Brexit.
 With the withdrawal of the UK from the EU structures, we have lost a meaningful opportunity to influence the negotiation of crossgovernmental decisions.

 It is fear of our negative response which by and large determines the relatively slow speed of those changes.
-If one day we abandon Europe, there will be a good chance for Germany and France to get to a full political consensus.
-Then, Italy and other Old Europe countries — primarily the former ECSC members — may join it on certain conditions.
+If one day we abandon Europe, there will be a good chance for Germany and France to get to a full political consensus [here’s the best way to understand the nature of the EU and it’s antecedent forms: it’s the association of the losers of 1940 (France, Belgium, Netherlands, and Luxembourg), 1943 (Italy), and 1945 (West Germany) into a bloc due to the emergence of the US and Soviet Russia as superpowers].
+Then, Italy and other Old Europe countries—primarily the former ECSC members—may join it on certain conditions.
 Britain, which is currently outside the European Union, will not be able to resist the pressure of the Franco-German duo alone.
-If implemented, this scenario will eventually turn Europe into not only an economic, but also a political competitor to the United States.
+If implemented, this scenario will eventually turn Europe into not only an economic, but also a political competitor to the United States [I’m wary about this: the chief source of wealth after 1945 in Europe were—its peoples, or ‘human capital’—which is now whittled away at a staggering pace; where all the energy for any such ‘renaissance’ would come from, well, that’s another one for the history books, I presume].

-Besides, if the U.S. is for a certain period is engulfed by domestic problems, the Old Europe will be able to more effectively resist the influence of U.S.-oriented Eastern European countries.
+Besides, if the U.S. is for a certain period is engulfed by domestic problems, the Old Europe will be able to more effectively resist the influence of U.S.-oriented Eastern European countries [kinda ‘splains the weird, borderline suicidal antics of the Baltics, Poland, and Finland].

 Vulnerabilities in German and EU Economy

-An increase in the flow of resources from Europe to U.S. can be expected if Germany begins to experience a controlled economic crisis.
+An increase in the flow of resources from Europe to U.S. can be expected if Germany begins to experience a controlled economic crisis [following the bombing of Nord Stream].
 The pace of the economic developments in the EU depends almost without alternative on the state of the German economy.
 It is Germany that bears the brunt of the expenditure directed towards the poorer EU members.

 The current German economic model is based on two pillars.
 These are unlimited access to cheap Russian energy resources and to cheap French electric power, thanks to the operation of nuclear plants.
 The importance of the first factor is considerably higher.
 Halting Russian supplies can well create a systemic crisis that would be devastating for the German economy and, indirectly, for the entire European Union.